alice01m/API-Testing-Portfolio/README.md

 # API-Testing-Portfolio

-## Get synonyms for the word "sad"
+## Get synonyms for the word "sad" on https://www.wordsapi.com/

 ### Project Overview